AARHUS SCHOOL OF ARCHITECTURE - MASTER'S DEGREE IN ARCHITECTURE

 The massing also requires some adjustments, as the existing building creates massive urban misfortunes.
 The first adjustment would be eliminating the fence that cuts off the children’s park and big lawn.
 The massing is proposed to be pushed back to allow natural sunlight heat up the urban area as Oslo is predominantly a cold climate.
 It also allows views towards nature for the existing school, also allowing the southern solar to heat up the interior of the school to achieve thermal comfort.
 Therefore the design intent is to achieve both of these fundamental guidelines, and the massing will need to respect the parametres.

-The landform typolohy aims to create a endulating and smooth circulation for the public.
-The idae is not to create a barrier, but a connector, stiching the nature to the urban surroundings and allow the people to move freely through, in, out and under the building.
+The landform typology aims to create an undulating and smooth circulation for the public.
+The idae is not to create a barrier, but a connector, stitching nature to the urban surroundings and allow the people to move freely through, in, out and under the building.
 There are many direct access from all sides of the site, and most importantly, the diagonal that connects the street level to the river, and the bridge that connects the school to the site.

 APPENDIX